hasira09/auto_mob_v1/README.md

 # auto_mob_v1

 ## Installation
-•	Currently, you can download our application from GitHub as an APK, install it on your phone and you can use all the functions.
+•	Currently, you can download our application as an APK, install it on your phone and you can use all the functions in it.
-•	We will put our application on Play Store future.
+•	We will deploy our application in Play Store by the near future.

 #### What is Auto Mob?
-Auto Mob is a Cloud Based Mobile Application Development project which will be built by Team PrintF();.
-This project was chosen since this will be a good investment for SLTC Research University.
-We are creating Auto Mob to find a solution to the problem faced by students and staff members due to the time differentiation of shuttle services at SLTC Research University.
+Auto Mob is a Cloud Based Mobile Application Development project which was built by Team PrintF(); of SLTC Research University.
+This project was chosen since this projrct will be a good investment for SLTC Research University.
+We are created this application, to find a solution for the problem faced by students and staff members due to the time differentiation of the shuttle service at SLTC Research University.

 #### Aim of Auto Mob
-The aim of Auto Mob is to help manage the time of SLTC staff members and students who use the shuttle service.
+The aim of Auto Mob Mobile Application is to help to manage the time of SLTC staff members and students who are using the shuttle service.

 Auto Mob,